 - Youtube-Viewer - Watch YouTube from Terminal.

-The author might add more utilities and/or features in future, so I recommend you to keep an eye on the project’s website or GitHub page for future updates.
+The developer may add more scripts in future, so I recommend you to keep an eye on the project's website or GitHub page for future updates.

 You can install these scripts on any OS that supports BASH.